fischermoseley/manta/doc/logic_analyzer.md

 ## Overview

 The Logic Analyzer core allows for debugging logic by capturing a set of digital signals to memory.
-This is done in response to a ___trigger___ condition, which starts the ___capture___, which continues until the onboard memory is full.
-The resulting capture is then read out to the user.
-This pretty much identical to the behavior of a benchtop logic analyzer.
+This is done in response to a ___trigger___ condition, which starts the ___capture___, which continues until the onboard memory is full, and the resulting capture is then read out to the user.

-While this sounds simple, Manta has a few tricks up its sleeve that you may find useful!
+While this is pretty much identical to the behavior of a benchtop logic analyzer, Manta has a few tricks up its sleeve that you may find useful!
 These are described below:

 ## Configuration